-A minor child receiving a child's benefit based on the Social Security earnings record of a parent is eligible for up to 50% of the parent's monthly benefit, which depends on the parent’s lifetime earnings record.
-The higher the disabled parent’s lifetime average earnings, then the higher the child's monthly SSDI benefit check will be.
+A dependent child receiving a child's benefit based on the Social Security earnings record of a parent is eligible for up to 50% of the parent's monthly benefit.
+So, the higher your AIME is (as the disabled parent), the higher your child's monthly SSDI benefit will be.

-For example, a disabled parent whose average indexed monthly earnings (AIME) are $3,000 per month might receive an SSDI check for approximately $1,400 per month, and the child might receive approximately $700 per month.
-A disabled parent who earned twice as much money while working might have an AIME of $6,000 per month and receive a disability check for $2,100 per month, while the child receives a child’s benefit of approximately $1,050 per month.
-However, if more than one relative is receiving Social Security benefits based on the disabled parent’s record, the children’s benefits will be subject to a family maximum (see below), and reduced according to a formula.
+For example, let's say you're a disabled parent whose AIME was $3,000 per month.
+You might receive an SSDI check for around $1,500 per month, and your child might get about $750 per month.
+If you earned twice as much money while working, you might have an AIME of $6,000 per month and receive a disability check for about $2,500 per month.
+In that case, your child could get a benefit of around $1,250 per month.

-A dependent minor child whose parent died while receiving SSDI disability benefits (or whose parent had earned enough Social Security credits to qualify for benefits at death) is eligible for a survivor benefit.
-The child can receive up to 75% of the parent's monthly benefit, up to the family maximum.
+A dependent minor child whose parent died while receiving SSDI disability benefits (or whose parent had earned enough Social Security credits to qualify for benefits at death) is eligible for a survivors benefit.
+Each dependent child can receive as much as 75% of the parent's monthly benefit amount, up to the family maximum.

-The maximum family benefit is different in each case, but is typically 150% of the disabled parent's disability benefit amount.
-Note that the SSDI benefits of the disabled parent (the "claimant”) are never reduced when a family member applies for auxiliary benefits.
-(So a divorced parent who is responsible for paying child support has no reason to object to a child applying for the child's benefit.)
+The MFB is different in each case, but it's typically 150% of the disabled parent's SSDI benefit amount.
+Note that your SSDI benefits (as the disabled parent or the "claimant") won't ever be reduced because a family member applies for dependents benefits.
+(So a divorced parent responsible for paying child support has no reason to object to a child applying for the child's benefit.)

-There are four rules that govern the maximum family benefit:
+If you're a disabled parent, four rules govern your maximum family benefit:

-If the sum of benefits payable to all of the family members goes over the maximum family benefit, each person's benefit is reduced proportionately (except the disabled parent’s) until the sum of all family members' benefits equals the family maximum.
-Thus the minor child may receive less than 50% of the disabled parent’s benefit payment if the family maximum applies.
+If the total amount of benefits payable to all your family members goes over the MFB, each person's benefit is reduced proportionately (except yours, as the disabled parent) until the total amount of all family members' benefits equals the family maximum.
+So, your minor child might receive less than 50% of your benefit amount if the family maximum applies.